Attributing Responsibility in AI-Induced Incidents: A Computational Reflective Equilibrium Framework for Accountability: Computational Reflective Equilibrium to Accountability

 \subsection{Stage $3$: Construct Constraint Network}

-In the third stage, we attempt to formulate the constraint network that describes the relations among all claims.
+In the third stage, this work attempts to formulate the constraint network that describes the relations among all claims.
 The network can be represented as a graph $G=(V,E)$, where $V$ represents a finite set of claims and $E\subseteq V\times V$ represents the set of relations between two claims.
 These relations could be supports or conflicts.
 The support between the two components strengthens one's belief in certain claims.
 However, conflicts are likely to arise between one's initial claims and the supportive claims that aim to account for those claims.
-Furthermore, conflicts may arise within the initial claims or within the supportive claims, reflecting the challenge of determining accountability in complex systems like AI.
+Such conflicts may arise within the initial claims or within the supportive claims, reflecting the challenge of determining accountability in complex systems like AI.

+Because the specification of support and conflict relations has a decisive influence on the equilibrium outcome, it is essential that these relations be justified explicitly.
+Empirical studies, such as research on human–automation blame attribution \cite{lei2021should}, can provide evidence-based grounding, while normative reasoning from ethical theory can offer additional justification \cite{kagan2018normative,yazdanpanah2023reasoning}.
+To further ensure reliability, sensitivity analysis can also be conducted across alternative specifications of support and conflict relations.
+This practice helps reduce the risk of bias or misplaced confidence in any single network configuration.

 Inspired by the notion of constraint satisfaction studied in computer science, we can formalize support (coherence) and conflict (incoherence) relations as positive and negative constraints, respectively \cite{thagard1998coherence}. \begin{definition}[Satisfaction conditions] The coherence conditions for the positive and negative constraints are: \begin{enumerate} \item[(C1)] A positive constraint $(u,v)\in C^+$ is satisfied if and only if the elements $u$ and $v$ are both rejected or both accepted; \item[(C2)] A negative constraint $(u,v)\in C^-$ is satisfied if and only if the element $u$ is accepted and $v$ is rejected, or conversely. \end{enumerate} \end{definition}